Super Bowl IX: Third quarter

-On the opening kickoff of the second half, Minnesota's Bill Brown lost a fumble on an unintentional squib kick after Gerela slipped on the wet field and only extended his leg halfway for the kick.
-Marv Kellum recovered the ball for Pittsburgh at the Vikings' 30-yard line.
-Franco Harris then moved the ball to the 6-yard line with a 24-yard run.
-After being tackled for a three-yard loss, Harris carried the ball for nine yards and a touchdown, giving the Steelers a 9–0 lead.
+On the opening kickoff of the second half, Vikings fullback Bill Brown fumbled the ball on an unintentional squib kick after Gerela slipped on the wet field and only extended his leg halfway for the kick.
+Steelers linebacker Marv Kellum recovered the fumble at the Minnesota 30-yard line.
+On the first play of the drive, Harris moved the ball to the 6-yard line with a 24-yard run.
+After being tackled by Vikings linebacker Wally Hilgenberg for a 3-yard loss, Harris scored on a 9-yard touchdown run, giving Pittsburgh a 9–0 lead.

 After an exchange of punts, Minnesota got the ball back on their own 20-yard line.
-On the second play of drive, Tarkenton's pass was deflected behind the line of scrimmage by Pittsburgh defensive lineman L. C. Greenwood, and bounced back right into the arms of Tarkenton, who then threw a 41-yard completion to Gilliam.
-Officials ruled Tarkenton's first pass attempt was a completion to himself, and thus his second attempt was an illegal forward pass.
-After the penalty, facing third and 11, Minnesota got the first down with running back Chuck Foreman's 12-yard run.
+On the second play of drive, Tarkenton's pass was deflected behind the line of scrimmage by Pittsburgh defensive end L. C. Greenwood, and bounced back right into the arms of Tarkenton, who then threw a 41-yard completion to Gilliam.
+Officials ruled Tarkenton's first pass attempt as a completion to himself, and thus his second attempt was an illegal forward pass.
+After the penalty, facing 3rd-and-11, Minnesota got the first down with Foreman's 12-yard run.
 Three plays later, Tarkenton completed a 28-yard pass to tight end Stu Voigt at the Steelers' 45-yard line.
-But White deflected Tarkenton's next pass attempt, and Joe Greene intercepted the ball, ending the Vikings' best offensive scoring opportunity.
+But two plays later, White deflected Tarkenton's next pass attempt, and defensive tackle Joe Greene intercepted the ball, ending the Vikings' best offensive scoring opportunity.